Marthaquinram/resty-26js/src/README27.md

 - Displays the response headers and results separately
 - Both headers and results should be “pretty printed” JSON

 ## Deployment Links

 - Lab 27
   - Deploy link here:

 ## UML

 - Lab27-UML
   -

 # PR

-*(Do NOT merge to main and Keep submission branch PR open in case of resubmit)*
+_(Do NOT merge to main and Keep submission branch PR open in case of resubmit)_

 - Lab 27
   - PR Link

 ### Collaborators

--
+- Tony R, Danny C